 To prevent further offsite migration, our client lost use of areas where stormwater accumulated.
-Antea Group was tasked with developing a permanent remedial solution for management of the PFAS release, such that the facility could resume full operations.
+Antea Group was tasked with developing a permanent remedial solution for management of the PFAS release, so the facility could resume full operations.
 Antea Group’s strategy involved a gap analysis, remedial alternatives assessment, PFAS extent assessment plan, and report for remedy selection and NYSDEC approval.

 Antea Group evaluated the effectiveness of cleaning and flushing with rain water, rate of degradation, and trend analysis.
 We developed a preliminary design, as well as the cost to install and operate a stormwater carbon treatment system.
 We then compared that to the cost risk benefit of ongoing containment and disposal versus the cost of a removal action.